securosys-com/tsb-client-go/README.md

 })
 ```

 API keys are optional from the client side.
 Add them when your TSB tenant or endpoint is configured to require API keys.
-When configured, API keys are sent as `X-API-KEY`.
+When configured, API keys are sent in the `X-API-KEY` header field.
 The client chooses the API key group by operation:

 - key management operations use `KeyManagementToken`
 - sign, verify, encrypt, decrypt, wrap, unwrap, block, unblock, certificates, and requests use `KeyOperationToken`